 In Japan, during either July or August, people return to hometowns or ancestral homes, and hang up lanterns so that the spirits can find where they are going.
 During the day, people attend carnival-like events, and there is traditionally a community-specific Bon dance.
 At the end of the festival, lanterns are sent down rivers and streams to help guide the spirits back to the spirit world.
 People can be seen wearing “yukata,” a casual summer kimono at Obon, as it is cooler than other kimono.
 However, each community’s festival is unique in different ways.
 Typically, the dances themselves differ from each other, as the dance is meant to represent that specific community, but other aspects of the festivals can be unique as well.
 These can range from the music played to the features of a given location to the length of the celebration itself.

-Philadelphia has its own Obon festival on Saturday August 18th, from 11:00 am to 5:00 pm.
+The 2019 Obon Festival will take place on Saturday, August 24th from 11:00 am to 5:00 pm.
 Please come out and join us!
 Click here for more 2019 Obon Festival info.

 Still have questions and want to know more about Obon?
 Check out our Obon F.A.Q.